 When Larry King announced he would be launching a new talk show on the Kremlin’s Russia Today network, RT released an ad to trumpet the new star.
 Keywords associated with the journalist flashed up on screen: ‘reputation’, ‘intelligence’, ‘respect’, more and more of them until they merged into a fuzz, finishing with the jokey ‘suspenders’.
 Then King, sitting in a studio, turns to the camera and says: ‘I would rather ask questions to people in positions of power instead of speaking on their behalf.
 That’s why you can find my new show, Larry King Now, right here on RT.
 Question more.’
 The little ad seemed to be bundling the clichés of CNN and the BBC into a few seconds, pushing them to absurdity.
 There was a sense of giving two fingers to the Western media tradition: anyone can speak your language, it’s meaningless!

-King’s move has been met with chortles of derision from Western journalists, and upset gasps from opposition Russian journalists I spoke to who still have faith in the Western media and its values.
+King’s move has been met with chortles of derision from Russia watchers in the West, and upset gasps from opposition Russian journalists I spoke to who still have faith in the Western media and its values.
 They risk their lives daily in Russia for ‘questioning more’.
-Coming so fast after Gérard Depardieu’s move to Russia, and Liz Hurley posing for pics with a kitten and Ramzan Kadyrov, it’s a nice victory for Putin, not so much because of King’s wobbly ratings but because one of Putinism’s messages has always been that beneath all the cant the West is just as cynical as Russia: Larry King is more a useful cynic than a useful idiot.
+Coming so fast after Gérard Depardieu's move to Russia, and Liz Hurley posing for pics with a kitten and Ramzan Kadyrov, it’s a nice victory for Putin.
+One of Putinism’s messages has always been that beneath all the cant the West is just as cynical as Russia: Larry King is more a useful cynic than a useful idiot.